robertgagnon726/ai-codegen/README.md

 aicodegen config set-key <YOUR_OPENAI_API_KEY>
 ```

 Replace `<YOUR_OPENAI_API_KEY>` with your actual OpenAI API key.
-The tool will store this key locally for future requests.
+The tool will store this key locally at `.aicodegenrc`.
+This file will also be added to your `.gitignore` file or create one if it doesn't currently exist.

 ## Configuration